Johnny-kung/filehandler-with-webviewer/readme.md

 3. Select **Azure Active Directory**
 4. On the left sidebar, select **App registrations**
 5. Click **+ New registration**
 6. Enter a name that you find it easily, ex.
-"Webviewer heloper" and click **register**
+"Webviewer helper" and click **register**
 7. After the registration, click the **API permissions** on the left sidebar and add the following permissions: openid, Directory.AccessAsUser.All, User.Read.
 8. Consent the permissions that you've just added.
 9. Click **Authentication** on the left side bar, and click **+ Add a platform** on the top.